 People “in the know” usually head directly to the Tulum Ruins or beach.
 However, if you’re arriving by bus (the ADO bus station is in the heart of downtown) or simply want to check it out, make sure to hit up downtown during mealtime—you’ll get to indulge in some delicious, cheap food (and yes, that includes vegetarian and vegan restaurants).

 When comparing Tulum vs. Playa del Carmen, Playa is an excellent place to spend downtown.
-It’s a hopping place with street performers and activity day and night.
+It’s a hopping place with street performers and activities day and night.

 Mistake #7: Thinking that Playa del Carmen Isn’t For Yogis